 As noted, the concept of evidence-based practice is not necessarily a new one.
 Even dating back to ancient times, there are some indications of attempts to make decisions regarding medical interventions based on prior testing.
 In the 1850s, Florence Nightingale's efforts to sanitize hospital conditions were based on evidence-based practice steps-Nightingale identified the problem and critically evaluated and appraised the evidence [20; 52].
 Evidence-based practice as it is known today can be traced back to World War II [2].
+In the 1960s, there was a movement in the public service sector to evaluate welfare programs and interventions for efficacy, referred to the New Public Management Model [77].
 However, it was not until 1972, and the work of Dr. Cochrane, then director of the Medical Research Council Epidemiology Research Unit in Cardiff and involved in an evaluation research project to assess a governmental agency, that the concept of evidence-based practice began to gain notice [2].
 He also published a book titled Effectiveness and Efficiency: Random Reflections on Health Services.
 These steps laid the foundation for evidence-based practice in a variety of disciplines today.
+The underlying goal was to advocate for interventions supported by scientific evidence, placing medicine on a more secure scientific foundation [78].

 Also in the 1970s, Dr. David Sackett and his colleagues wrote manuscripts (published in the Canadian Medical Association Journal) about how to critically appraise clinical research, and from these manuscripts, the term "critical appraisal" began to be widely applied to evidence-based medicine.
 In 1992, the Evidence-Based Medicine Working Group wrote an article about the role of teaching evidence-based medicine in the Journal of the American Medical Association [20].
+In 2001, evidence-based medicine was selected by The New York Times as idea of the year [79].

 With the proliferation of digital access to clinical information, journals, and abstracts beginning in the 1990s, evidence-based practice became more practical, with practitioners more easily able to access literature in a variety of settings [20].
 Repositories of critical appraisal of evidence emerged, notably the Cochrane Collaboration [53].
 Today, the Cochrane Collaboration in the United Kingdom and the Rand Corporation in the United States promote evidence-based medicine, advocating for using experimental studies, meta-analysis, and systematic reviews to determine effectiveness of interventions [21; 54].
 In the United States, there is ongoing debate about evidence-based practice and the efforts of researchers and scholars are often fragmented or sub-optimally organized [22].
 However, much work has been done in the field of evidence-based mental health practice.
 There are organizations, such as the Human Services Research Institute, that promote studies on mental health issues and interventions and offer practitioners toolkits to help measure outcomes.
+The Center for Quality Assessment and Improvement in Mental Health has developed a searchable database to help practitioners locate the validated instruments and measures needed to conduct assessments in mental health.
+In addition, the Agency for Healthcare Research and Quality has developed principles for evaluating the effectiveness of interventions and publishes reviews of related evidence [22].
+Today, this concept is met with both praise and criticism, fueled by sociopolitical and economic forces [79; 80].